jiitopticachapter/Data-Structures-Algo/README.md

-# 👨‍💻 Data-Structures-Algo 👨‍💻
+# 👨‍💻 Data-Structures-Algorithm 👨‍💻

-This repo is for the solutions from mixture of all sheets on internet in detail with the gist of approach used.
+This repo contains solutions for famous coding questions with a gist of data-structures and approach used.
-All the questions choosed have unique approaches.
+All the questions choosen have unique approaches.
-Later on this repo can be used for revision purpose during placements.
+This repo later can also be used for revision purpose during placements.
-Happy Coding !!
-Keep learning

 # Contribute